lldap/lldap/example_configs/podman-quadlets/readme.md

         $ podman --user start lldap
         $ podman --user status lldap
     ```
-    - If anything anomalous shows up in the log, I'm sorry.
-It's not you, it's really me.
     - Assuming it launched correctly, you should now stop it again.
     ```bash
         $ podman --user stop lldap